SpamixOfficial/comnote/README.md

 # ComNote

+Custom frontend for MyAnimeList

+## Features

+- No ads!
+- Beautiful and sleek interface
+- Awesome performance
+- Customization and themes
+- Better tag system (note, on-device only at the moment)

+# OLD

 Picture this: You and your friend group all have different lists of animes you want to watch or have watched, you have given each entry unique properties (**eg. bold font for recommended by friends**) and all of this is in an Apple Notes document.
 How the hell are you supposed to share this with your friends...?